Leo (2023 Indian film): Theatrical

 Leo was theatrically released on 19 October 2023 in standard and IMAX formats.
 Apart from its original Tamil language, it was also released in the Telugu, Kannada, and Hindi languages.
 The Telugu version's release was initially stalled due to a dispute over the title "Leo", which Naga Vamsi of Sithara Entertainments claimed to have already registered; however, the issue was later resolved amicably.

 In the United Kingdom, as with the rest of the world, the film was initially released on the same day; however, in a version which was classified 15 by the British Board of Film Classification (BBFC) for strong bloody violence, gore, threat, and sexual threat, following 2 minutes and 40 seconds of cuts.

 The Hindi-language version of the film, which was also released at this same point in time, was released uncut with an 18 classification by the BBFC for strong bloody violence, with the original Tamil-language version of the film subsequently getting the same classification and reasoning on 30 October 2023, and being released four days later on 3 November 2023, with the marketing for this version of the film clearly denoting its uncut status.

 Leo was the first film of Vijay to be released in the IMAX format in the UK.
 It was the first Tamil film to release in Bangladesh on the same day as its worldwide release, just like in other major countries.
 Leo was the first film to be released in over 999 locations and premiered on 18 October 2023.
-It was reported that at least three versions of the film—distinct in differences in scene placement and editing for Leo's reveal to Antony—exist in theatres.
+It was reported that at least three versions of the film—distinct in differences in scene placement and editing for the reveal that Parthiban and Leo are the same man—existed in theatres.